feimeng93/feimeng93.github.io/_pages/cv.md

 - Session chair of IEEE International Conference on Robotics and Automation (ICRA), 2021

 **Teaching Assistant**
 - Introduction to Electric Power Systems (ELEG3601) for Undergraduates.
-Spring 2021, CUHK, HK, China
+Spring 2021/2022, CUHK, Hong Kong
 - Fundamentals of Electric Circuits (ELEG2202A) for Undergraduates.
-Fall 2020/21, CUHK, HK, China
+Fall 2020/21, CUHK, Hong Kong

 Honors & Awards
 ======